tdarby/meet-mgmt/README.md

 npm start -- --meetingId <your-meeting-id> --list-transcripts
 ```

-- Filter by date (UTC), format yyyymmdd (applies to list and move flows):
+- Filter by date (UTC), format yyyymmdd (applies to list and move/copy flows):

 ```bash
 # List recordings on a single day